 Graduate Program Outcomes

 Beginning in Academic Year 2013-2014 the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) required that programs it accredits make available to the public an annual report of Graduate

 Personnel (M.S.).
-Over the past 3 calendar years, there were a total of 171students who graduated from our programs: 32in School Counseling, 5 in College Counseling, 120 in Clinical Mental Health counseling, and 24 in College
+Over the past 3 calendar years, there were a total of 149 students who graduated from our programs: 31in School Counseling, 6 in College Counseling, 82 in Clinical Mental Health counseling, and 30 in College

 Student Personnel.
-During this time span, 87 students took the National Counselor Exam (NCE), of which 78passed—a 90% pass rate.
+During this time span, 83 students took the National Counselor Exam (NCE), of which 72 passed—an 87% pass rate.
 All school counseling students (100%) who took the School Counseling PRAXIS II examination passed it, which is required for school counselor

 II.
 Program employment outcomes: Our data and estimates reflect that nearly everyone (if not all) students who graduated from the College Student Personnel and College Counseling programs secured positions in higher education within one year of graduation.
 School counseling program employment outcomes

 stopped seeking employment to fulfill family and parenting obligations, chose to continue their educations, relocated to other areas, or chose to work in other capacities.
 Overall, our graduates enter the workforce with relative ease.

-(posted to ship.edu/counsel 08/30/2016)
+(posted to ship.edu/counsel 08/04/2017)